Bimasakti1024/Midorix/README.md

 To configure Midorix, you can edit the configuration file located at `~/.config/midorix/`. the configuration file name is `config.json`, it uses the JSON format for configuration, Currently, the configuration cannot be reloaded without restarting Midorix.

-Here are the full configuration parameters:
+Here are the full configuration fields:

 | Name             | Data Type | Description                                                  |
 | ---------------- | --------- | ------------------------------------------------------------ |